find your perfect postgrad program

 Masters Degree in Sociology

-Most masters of sociology degree courses will comprise a set number of core modules alongside optional modules that the student chooses depending on their academic interests.
-The broad range of research areas that falls within the remit of sociology is one of its most attractive features.
-It enables students to focus on their particular area of interest.
+Most masters degrees in sociology will comprise a set number of core modules alongside optional modules that the student chooses depending on their academic interests.
+The broad range of research areas that fall within the remit of sociology is one of its most attractive features, enabling students to focus on their particular area of interest.
 Some of the areas that students can specialise in include:

-Politics: This area of the subject looks at how the political institutions of a society function, and how political attitudes shape a society.
-Students could look at how political trends have shifted over time or compare different political systems in terms of their social cohesion.
+Politics: This study of politics will looks at the political institutions of a society function and how political attitudes shape a society.
+Students will examine how political trends have shifted over time and compare different political systems in terms of their social cohesion.

-Gender: Students specialising in gender look at how gender difference impacts the domestic, professional and political spheres on a culture and society.
-Research could focus on how gender differences in access to childcare, domestic work, consumption and leisure activities affects individuals and the larger community.
+Gender: Students specialising in gender will look at how gender differences impact the domestic, professional and political spheres in a culture and society.
+Research could focus on how gender differences in access to childcare, domestic work, consumption and leisure activities affect individuals and the larger community.

-Environment: Environmental sociology concerns how manmade environments affect their inhabitants, and how those environments impact upon the natural world.
-Students could choose to analyse how political philosophies have affected the built environment, at how manmade environments affect the wellbeing of those who live in them, or how elements of the natural world – such as water and fossil fuels – become politicised.
+Environment: Environmental sociology concerns how manmade environments affect their inhabitants, and how those environments impact the natural world.
+Students could choose to explore how political philosophies have affected the built environment, how manmade environments affect the wellbeing of those who live in them, or how elements of the natural world – such as water and fossil fuels – become politicised.

 How these areas of study can be tailored to an individual’s interests can be seen in these case studies of current students.

-Heidi Esbenson is working on a masters degree focusing on low-income single fathers and how they experience fatherhood with a focus on the intersection and impacts of gender and class.
+Heidi Esbenson studied a masters degree focusing on low-income single fathers and how they experience fatherhood with a focus on the intersection and impacts of gender and class.

-Iona Chis studied a Masters Degree in Sociology to find out more about the possibilities and limitations of the public sector in collaborating with, and supporting community organisations.
+Iona Chis studied a masters in sociology to find out more about the possibilities and limitations of the public sector in collaborating with, and supporting community organisations.

 Joe Rigby focused on sociological research methods to explore the reality of how research actually gets done, as well as the more expected focus on why certain methodologies are deployed and for what ends.

 Many students go into politics, working on policy or conducting research for governmental agencies.
-Others work in the charity sector, while sociology can also prove useful for industries such as journalism and HR, which are people-focused.
+Others work in the charity sector, while sociology can also prove useful for industries such as journalism and HR, and other more people-focused professions

 What Can You Do With A Social Sciences Degree?